felhos/vat-calculator-testing/DOCUMENTATION.md

 The following test cases cannot be evaluated with automated tests alone and needs manual testing:
 - Examining the responsivity of the site, whether the layout breaks when displayed in lower resolution
 - Other visual glitches, like broken fonts or misaligned elements should be checked for manually as well
+- Giving too big numbers as 'net price' or 'vat' can make the 'gross price' and/or the 'net price' go over the digit limit.
+In such cases the fields hold the correct value and the tests show no error, but only the first 9 digit of the result is displayed.
+This bugs fix will require manual testing as well.
 - Testing the accessibility of the site.
 There are tools, that can help with it (e.g. checking that all interactible elements have labels, checking color contrasts), but evaluating the user experience needs manual testing
 <p align="right">(<a href="#readme-top">back to top</a>)</p>